compassresearch/cml-syntax/syntax/lexical.md

+[Please note: the parser's implementation of this is still incomplete.
+For now it's probably best to stick within the ASCII character set.]

 Unlike the rest of this specification, the rules in this section are sensitive to whitespace; as such, whitespace may not implicity